DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 When building an integration with OAuth, you can select the exact scopes of data that your application needs access to, and the customer can grant access to the granular scopes that you’ve requested.
 While optional scopes are not supported, all scopes requested by an integration become accessible when a customer authorizes it.

-## Build a data integration with OAuth
+## Build a new data integration with OAuth

-This section describes how to build a data integration with a tile on the [Marketplace][2] or [Integrations][3] page.
-If you’re building a data integration and want to add it to an existing tile on either page, see [Adding OAuth to an existing offering](#Adding-oauth-to-an-existing-offering).
+This section describes how to build a new data integration with a tile on the [Marketplace][2] or [Integrations][3] page.
+If you’re building upon an existing data integration, or building a new data integration and want to add it to an existing tile on either page, see [Adding OAuth to an existing offering](#Adding-oauth-to-an-existing-offering).

 ### Create an app from a template